 - 1. Organizers may locate victims anywhere on the floor of the evacuation zone. - 2.
-A victim represents a person and is in the form of a 4-5 cm diameter ball with a maximum weight of 80 g. - 3.
+A victim represents a person and is in the form of a 4-5 cm diameter sphere with an off-center center of mass and a maximum weight of 80 g. - 3.
 There are two types of victims: - a.
 Dead victims are black and not electrically conductive. - b.
 Living victims are silver, reflect light, and are electrically conductive. - 4.
 Organizers will locate the victims randomly in the evacuation zone.
 There will be precisely two live victims and one dead victim placed in the evacuation zone.